 For Keith Randall, the best tip for how to attract skilled accounting and finance professionals to work for you boils down to this: Pique their interest in your company.

 “You need to be able to make sure, number one, you have a good story to tell about your company so you attract talent who are willing to leave where they are,” said Randall, CFO of Playtime, a manufacturing company in Colorado.
 “Number two, you have to be able to offer an opportunity for people that’s going to be different than what other companies are offering.”

 Randall was one of more than 1,700 financial leaders at private and public companies in the US and Canada who tackled questions of how to attract, hire, train and retain accounting and finance professionals in a survey by Robert Half and the Financial Executives Research Foundation.

-Read the report, Benchmarking the Accounting & Finance Function: 2016.
+Read this year's report, Benchmarking the Accounting & Finance Function.

 The challenge of how to attract top talent and stand out as an employer in today’s job market brought a variety of responses from the senior-level executives polled.

 In addition to the suggestion to promote what makes your company unique, here are some of the recruiting tips these leaders gave as their best bets for hiring and retaining the best people:

 Offer professional development and mentorship